 (2) What is the actual condition now?

-• Individuals can reflect on the actual condition while incorporating moments of Havening Touch® for emotional regulation.
+- Individuals can reflect on the actual condition while incorporating moments of Havening Touch®.
 This facilitates a more objective assessment of the current state and helps individuals to identify areas for improvement without being overwhelmed by negative emotions.

 (3) What obstacles do you think are preventing you from reaching the target condition?
 Which one are you addressing now?

-• During the discussion of obstacles, individuals can use Havening Touch® as a technique to manage and regulate their emotions.
-If they encounter frustration or anxiety when discussing obstacles, they can utilize self-soothing touch to reduce the intensity of negative emotions.
+- During the discussion of obstacles, individuals can use Havening Touch® as a technique to tend to their SUDs score if it spikes, where SUDs = subjective units of distress.
+If they encounter frustration or overwhelm when discussing obstacles, they can utilize self-soothing touch to bring their SUDs back down.
 By integrating Havening Touch® , they can approach the discussion with a greater sense of calmness and focus, facilitating a more constructive exploration of obstacles.
 The coach (certified Havening Techniques practitioner) can also pivot to another protocol as applicable.

 (4) What is your next step?
 What do you expect?